BlueBrain/connectome-manipulator/doc/source/config_file_structure.rst

 =====================  ====================================================================================================
 Key                    Description
 =====================  ====================================================================================================
-"circuit_config"       Path to SONATA circuit config file (.json) "edges_popul_name"     Optional name of SONATA edges population "seed"                 Random seed for stochastic manipulation "manip"                Manipulation-specific settings ↳"name"                User-defined name of the manipulation; will be used in filenames ↳"syn_props_init"      Optional key-value pairs of property names and data types for initializing an enpty connectome
+"circuit_config"       Circuit config filename (requires "circuit_path") OR full path to SONATA circuit config file (.json) "circuit_path"         Optional path to SONATA circuit; required if "circuit_config" only contains a filename "edges_popul_name"     Optional name of SONATA edges population "src_node_popul_name"  Optional name of SONATA source nodes population "tgt_node_popul_name"  Optional name of SONATA target nodes population "seed"                 Random seed for stochastic manipulation "N_split_nodes"        Optional number of data splits; will be overwritten by command line argument "--splits=N" "manip"                Manipulation-specific settings ↳"name"                User-defined name of the manipulation; will be used in filenames ↳"syn_props_init"      Optional key-value pairs of property names and data types for initializing an enpty connectome